Erik1007/league_standings/README.md

 ### League Introduction

+This league is modelled after a regular season where there are 5 teams and each team will play a total of 8 games for a total of 40 games in the season/tournament.
+(Of course all of this can be easily adjusted byt the user to match their individual needs.)

 The first is a basic intoduction and explanation of the League Standings structure with welcomings information.
 The blank league standings is printed out with generic team identificaitons.
 After the standing, the user is prompted to provide information concerning the match.
 (SCREENSHOT)

 The user is encouraged to input an identification for the first team (A, B, C, etc.) and the result of the match: a 'w' for win, a 'l' for loss or a 't' for a tied match result.
 As well to enter the information for the seond team in the match.
+Once the second team has been identified, the program displays the match outcome based off of team 1's results. (for example, if team 1 wins, team 2 loses, etc.)
 (SCREENSHOT)

 ### Input Validation

+There are multiple validation functions to make sure that the information the user provides is correct and accurate, for example:

-There is an input validation function that provides an error prompt if the incorrect type of information is provided.
-The system automatically resets to allow the user the opportunity to re enter the correct information.
+There is an input validation function to check if the team names that are entered are part of the team standings with a prompt for the user to use a valid input incase they entered the wrong key.

+There is a second input validation checking that the match result information is correct with a prompt for the user to use a valid input incase they entered the wrong key.

+A third validation checking that the team name is not entered more than once per match with a prompt letting the user know that a team cannot play itself.

+A fourth validation function counts the amount of games that a team has been involved in and provides a prompt alerting the user if the team has played too much.
 (SCREENSHOT)